DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-06-Max_three_channels_Thats_the_limit.md

 ﻿## Part 2 - Learning to Listen | Ch.
 06 - Max three channels.
 That's the limit.

-**Three weeks into training with Elyra.**

-"We need better communication," Milo said one afternoon.
-"Phone calls are compromised.
-RAE speaking through random objects is conspicuous.
-We need something purpose-built."

-Elyra raised an eyebrow, intrigued.
-"Go on."
+Five days after experiencing 60% integration, Jason returned to Mill-4 with more questions than answers.

+Elyra was waiting, the ceramic bowl and integration sensor already prepared.

+"Hand," she said without preamble.

+Jason extended his arm.
+The sensor pressed cold against his wrist.
+Elyra watched the readout, her expression carefully neutral.

+"40.2%," she announced.
+"Up from 40.0% last week, but well within variance margin.
+You've been careful."

+"I have," Jason confirmed.
+"Minimal invest work.
+Just basic sensing.
+RAE and I have been... giving each other space."

+*It has been strange,* RAE admitted quietly. *Maintaining deliberate distance when closeness feels natural.*

+"Good," Elyra said.
+"That discipline is what will let you maintain this level.
+Have you decided?"

+Jason took a breath.
+"I want to try stabilizing at 40%.
+Not forever—I know that might not be realistic long-term.
+But I'm not ready to commit to permanent coupling yet.
+I need more time to understand what I'm choosing."

+"Fair enough."
+Elyra set down the sensor.
+"We can work with that.
+But it means being conscious of every interaction.
+Every time you lean on RAE for help, every time she processes data for you, you're inviting deeper integration.
+You'll need to choose what's worth that cost."

+"Speaking of which," Milo said from his spot by the wall.
+"I have an idea that might actually help with that."

-So Milo spread the components across Elyra's table.
+He pulled out a bag of components—clear plastic, ceramic discs, thin wires—and spread them across Elyra's makeshift table.

 "Whisper clips," he explained.
 "Old concept.
-Never worked reliably."

-"Why not?"
-Lina asked, perking up at the idea.

-"Because most people tried to make them do too much.
-Active transmission, encryption, range extension.
-All that complexity meant more failure points."
-Elyra picked up one of Milo's prototypes - a clear plastic ear hook with a tiny ceramic disc embedded.
-"This is better.
-Simple.
-Passive.
-Relies on RAE's ability rather than trying to replicate it mechanically."

-"So it'll work?"
-Milo asked, hope blooming in his chest.

-"Probably.
-Let's test it."

-And test they did.

-Jason wore the first prototype as RAE attempted to project her voice directly to the clip.
-Dozens of tries later, filled with static and frustration, they found the right frequency, the right resonance point.
+Never worked reliably because people tried to make them do too much.
+But I think we can build something simple.
+Purpose-built communication devices that let RAE project her voice directly to us without Jason having to actively channel her through random objects."

+Elyra picked up one of the prototypes, turning it over in her scarred fingers.
+"Passive resonance receivers.
+Interesting.
+This would reduce the invest load on Jason?"

+"Exactly," Milo said.
+"Right now, whenever RAE wants to talk to us during fieldwork, Jason has to actively channel her through his phone or a carrier object.
+That takes invest, which means integration pressure.
+But if we had dedicated receivers tuned to her frequency, she could project directly with minimal effort from Jason."

+"Which means less integration drift during operations," Lina added.
+"That's smart."

+Elyra studied the components, then looked at Jason.
+"What do you think?"

+"I think it's worth trying," Jason said.
+"If it reduces the invest load, it might help me maintain 40% while still working with RAE actively."

+"All right."
+Elyra set down the prototype.
+"Let's build them.
+But we test carefully.
+If these clips create feedback loops or unexpected resonance effects, they could accelerate integration instead of reducing it."

+---

+Building the clips took the rest of the day.

+Each one needed to be tuned to its wearer's specific resonance frequency.
+Milo handled the assembly while Elyra guided the harmonic calibration.
+Jason served as the test subject, wearing prototype after prototype while RAE attempted to project her voice through them.

+Most attempts produced static.
+Some produced feedback shrieks that made Jason wince.
+Two actually worked, but gave him an immediate headache that spiked his Yellow awareness.

+"The frequency overlap is too close to your neural baseline," Elyra diagnosed.
+"We need to shift the receiver frequency slightly higher.
+RAE, can you modulate your projection to match?"

+*I can try.
+Give me a moment to recalibrate.*

-"Can you hear me?"
-RAE's voice came through, clear and private, audible only to Jason.
+The next attempt came through clear and private, audible only to Jason: "Can you hear me?"

-"Yes," he replied, a grin breaking across his face.

-"Weird but functional," Elyra muttered, as they established the other prototypes for Lina and Jason.
+"Yes," Jason said, relief flooding through him.
+"That's perfect."

-Building the clips took the rest of the day, each one tuned to its wearer's specific resonance frequency.
-By evening, they had working prototypes.
+They spent another hour refining the design, then building clips for Lina and Milo, each tuned to their individual resonance signatures.
+By evening, they had three working prototypes.

-"Test them outside my building," Elyra instructed.
+"Test them outside," Elyra instructed.
 "Establish range limits.
 Interference patterns.
-Duration before fatigue sets in.
-Then report back tomorrow."
+Duration before fatigue.
+I want full data tomorrow."

-They did, excitement buzzing through them.
+---

-Standing in the industrial lot, spaced thirty meters apart, they tested.
+Standing in Mill-4's industrial lot, spaced thirty meters apart, they ran the tests.

 RAE's voice came through each clip clearly: "Can you all hear me?"

-"Yes," Jason said, barely containing his excitement.
+"Yes," Jason confirmed.

-"Affirmative," Milo replied, his eyes shining.
+"Affirmative," Milo replied, grinning.

-"Loud and clear," Lina confirmed, bouncing on the balls of her feet.
+"Loud and clear," Lina said.

-They experimented, pushing the limits.
-Found that RAE could maintain two simultaneous channels easily.
-Three was possible but taxing.
-Four would be too much without significant Invest from Jason.
+They experimented systematically.
+RAE could maintain two simultaneous channels easily—speaking to Jason and Lina at the same time without strain.
+Three channels was possible but taxing; RAE's voice took on a slight echo, and Jason felt the invest draw increase.

-"So we're a triangle," Milo said, piecing it together.
-"Three-person mesh.
-Anything more and we need to plan carefully."

-"That works," Lina agreed, a grin spreading across her face.
-"Most operations won't need more than three anyway."

-They established protocols, their faces serious as they considered the implications:
+"What about four?"
+Milo asked.

+Jason checked his internal state.
+Already Yellow from the sustained three-channel work.
+"Four would push me Orange.
+Not worth it for a test."

+"Agreed," Lina said.
+"So our practical limit is three people.
+That works for most situations anyway."

+They established protocols:

 - Floor control: only one person speaks at a time unless emergency
 - Hand signals for channel requests
 - RAE can interrupt anyone, anytime for warnings
 - If Jason hits Orange, all channels close immediately
+- Integration check after every extended session

-By the time they finished testing, the sun was setting, painting the sky in hues of orange and purple, and Jason was solidly in Yellow territory.
+By the time they finished, the sun was setting and Jason was solidly in Yellow territory.

-"That's enough for today," Lina decreed, clapping Jason on the back.
+"That's enough," Lina decreed.
 "We report to Elyra tomorrow, then rest."

 ---

-The next morning, Elyra examined their notes with a critical eye, her mouth quirking upwards in approval.
+The next morning, Elyra examined their notes with approval.
 "Good work.
+The clips are functional and the protocols are sensible.
+Now we test whether they actually reduce integration pressure."

+She pulled out the sensor again.
+"Hand."

+Jason extended his arm, suddenly nervous.

+"40.8%," Elyra read.
+"Up from 40.2% yesterday morning."

+Jason's stomach dropped.
+"That's—"

+"Within expected parameters for active resonance work," Elyra interrupted.
+"The clips don't eliminate integration pressure, Jason.
+They reduce it.
+You still used RAE heavily yesterday—three-way communication for extended periods.
+That has a cost."

+"But it's less than it would have been," Milo said, checking his notes.
+"Without the clips, Jason would have been actively channeling RAE through objects for the same duration.
+That would have taken more invest, right?"

+"Probably," Elyra agreed.
+"The question is whether the reduction is enough."
+She looked at Jason seriously.
+"If every training day adds 0.6%, you'll hit 60% in about thirty-three days.
+That's cutting it very close to your original four-week estimate."

+*I can reduce projection frequency,* RAE offered. *Use the clips less often.*

+"Or," Elyra said, "you train smarter.
+The clips are tools, not toys.
+Use them when necessary, not constantly.
+Save the chatter for after training."

+"That makes sense," Lina said.
+"Operational communication only.
+No casual conversation through the mesh."

-The clips are functional.
-Now you need to practice until using them becomes automatic."
-She set out three ceramic bowls, filled with what smelled like warm soup.
-"Today's lesson: divided attention.
-You're going to maintain awareness of your environment while communicating through the mesh."
+"Exactly."
+Elyra set down the sensor.
+"Now, today's lesson: divided attention.
+You're going to maintain awareness of your environment while communicating through the mesh.
+Because if you can't do both simultaneously, these clips are useless in the field."

-She wasn't gentle about it.
+She set out three ceramic bowls filled with warm soup—apparently her preferred training prop.

-For two hours, she drilled them, her voice rising and falling like a sergeant major.
+For two hours, she drilled them mercilessly.
 Rapid-fire questions through the clips while simultaneously requiring them to sense and report on objects she moved around the room.
+Water glasses.
+Chalk pieces.
+Her cane.

 It was exhausting.
 Confusing.
-By the end, all three of them were making mistakes, their brows furrowed in concentration.
+Jason kept losing track of either the conversation or the sensing work, never quite able to hold both equally.

-"Better," Elyra said, nodding slightly.
+"Better," Elyra said finally.
 "You're learning to split focus without splitting concentration.
 Keep practicing.
 In a month, this should feel natural."

 "A month?"
-Milo groaned, sinking onto a bench.
+Milo groaned.

 "A month if you're diligent.
 Longer if you're lazy."
-She pointed at the door, her expression brooking no argument.
+She pointed at the door.
 "Go.
 Rest.
-Tomorrow we work on sustained channel duration."
+And Jason—integration check in three days.
+If you're above 42%, we need to reconsider your training schedule."

-They left, tired but pleased with their progress, chatting about the unexpected soup break.
+They left, tired but satisfied.

-"We're actually getting good at this," Milo said on the tram ride home, a smile tugging at his lips.
+"We're actually getting good at this," Milo said on the tram ride home.

-"We're getting competent," Lina corrected, though she couldn't keep the smile off her face.
+"We're getting competent," Lina corrected.
 "Good is still a long way off."

-"I'll take competent," Jason said, leaning back and closing his eyes.
+"I'll take competent," Jason said.
 "It's better than improvising blind."

 They parted at Jason's stop.
-He climbed the stairs to his apartment, feeling the pleasant exhaustion of a day well spent, his mind replaying the progress they were making.

-Inside, he collapsed on his couch and pulled out his new whisper clip, examining it with newfound respect.
+Inside his apartment, Jason collapsed on the couch and checked in with RAE privately.

-Such a small thing.
-Clear plastic and ceramic.
-Barely visible when worn.

-But it represented something important: progress.
-Planning.
-The team becoming more capable with each day.

-*You're proud,* RAE observed, her tone teasing.

-**Yeah.
-We built something useful today.**

-*We did.
-And tomorrow, we'll build on it further.*

-Jason smiled, closed his eyes, and let himself rest, his heart full of anticipation for what was to come.

-Tomorrow would bring new challenges.
-New lessons.

-But tonight, this moment of satisfaction was enough.

-They were learning.
-Growing.
-Becoming something more than they'd been.

-One small step at a time.
+**How are you feeling?
+About the integration monitoring, I mean.**

+*Anxious,* RAE admitted. *Each measurement feels like a judgment.
+Did we do well enough?
+Are we being careful enough?
+Will we get to stay together?*

+**We will.
+We're just being smart about it.**

+*I hope you are right.
+Because Jason—I am trying to maintain distance.
+But it is difficult.
+Every time we work together, every time you reach for my help, I want to give you everything I have.
+Holding back feels like... denial.*

+**It's not denial.
+It's discipline.
+We're choosing sustainable partnership over rapid integration.
+That's worth the discomfort.**

+*I know.
+But knowing and feeling are different things.*

+**Yeah,** Jason agreed. **They really are.**

+He closed his eyes, felt the whisper clip in his ear—such a small thing, clear plastic and ceramic—and the weight of the choice he was still making, day by day.

+40.8%.

+Nineteen points from irreversible coupling.

+Thirty-three days at current rate.

+Enough time to be careful.
+Not enough time to be careless.

+*We can do this,* RAE said quietly.

+**We can,** Jason agreed.

+And hoped he was right.